CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/Getting Started.md

 # Getting Started with the Lab

-Welcome to your Securing Collaboration with Microsoft Defender Solutions workshop!
+Welcome to Implement Threat Protection with Microsoft Defender XDR solutions workshop!
 We've prepared a seamless environment for you to familiarize yourself with the Microsoft security operations analyst, you monitor, identify, investigate, and respond to threats in multi-cloud environments and related Microsoft services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment